 Compressed air is used in a huge variety of industrial processes, from plastics molding to food drying.
-In this post we talk to Product Manager Juhani Lehto about how accurate, stable dew point measurement can help you cut energy costs and maintain end-product quality in compressed air-based applications.
+In this post we discuss how accurate, stable dew point measurement can help you cut energy costs and maintain end-product quality in compressed air-based applications.

 Which industrial applications use compressed air and why does it have such a big influence on energy costs?